Graduate Certificate in Science, Technology, and Security

 Earn your master's degree faster by starting with a certificate program.
 Students can apply up to 12 credits from a certificate program toward a Schar School master's degree upon acceptance into a master's program.
 Upon completion of this certificate, many students go on to pursue the Schar School's Master's in Biodefense and Master's in International Security degree programs, among others.

 Have questions about this certificate program?
-Contact the Admissions Office.
+Contact the graduate admissions office.